 Posts on Hobonichi planner are no strangers to this blog, but I often wonder whether there are alternatives to Hobonichi that will work for my current two-planner situation.
 Plus, trying out new stationery items is always fun.
 Obvious win-win!

 At the beginning of 2017, I revived an old planner and filled it with Muji blank planner inserts as a second planner.
-This switch is a significant reduction of usable space from Hobonichi Techo Weeks, since the planner measures roughly 4 inch x 5.5 inch (10.16 cm x 14 cm), which is a significant reduction in usable space.
+This switch is a significant reduction of usable space from Hobonichi Techo Weeks, since the planner measures roughly 4 inch x 5.5 inch (10.16 cm x 14 cm).
 At first, I assumed this set-up would work since I mostly jotted down to-do items and checked them off when completed; however, I overlooked my gathering and list-making tendencies– write down items of interests that I should check out later, and memo pages to keep my bank ledger.
 By mid-February, I was contemplating alternatives for the rest of the year.
 I coincidentally found a planner sale on Bokelai (博客來; an Amazonesque site in Taiwan), where I saw this Hightide Weekly Planner.
 I have encountered Hightide planners in local Japanese bookstores and recalled them as being well-made.
 At 50% off, it is a worthy stationery adventure.

 Similar to most Japanese planners, the design of this planner is simple.
 It has a cotton cover with linen finish with fresh produce motif and embossed year.
 A PVC cover is included to protect the textile cover from becoming soiled.
 Besides cosmetic protection, the plastic cover serves a functional purpose as well; it has a page marker, a pen loop, and a slot for ID/transportation pass.
 The design and set-up are almost identical to Hobonichi’s cover-on-cover for Weeks.
 Two page markers in two different colors allow users to mark two different sections of the planner easily.